-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Carroll Montana, approximately 57% of students took out student loans averaging $7,547 a year.
 That adds up to $30,188 over four years for those students.

-How Much Money Do Carroll Montana Graduates Make?bachelor's degree recipients from Carroll Montana make around $45,900 per year during the early years of their employment.
+How Much Money Do Carroll Montana Graduates Make?students who graduate from Carroll Montana with a bachelor's degree go on to jobs where they make an average salary of $45,900 in their early years.
 That's great news for Carroll Montana students since it is 15% more than the average college graduate's salary of $39,802 per year.

 Location of Carroll College